 The evening before, the elderly resident’s vital signs were normal.
 The next morning, they were anything but normal.

-The long-term care facility staff called Kassandra Kuhlman, R.N., the nurse on duty, and she immediately knew something wasn’t right with the resident.
-Kassandra consulted the National Institutes of Health (NIH) sepsis guidelines and decided to use the Redivus Health app, newly installed on her phone, so she could demonstrate how it works for the rest of the staff.
+The long-term care facility staff called Kassandra Kuhlman, R.N., the nurse on duty.
+She immediately knew something wasn’t right with the resident.
+Kassandra consulted the National Institutes of Health (NIH) sepsis guidelines and decided to use the Redivus Health sepsis tool, newly installed on her phone, so she could demonstrate how it works for the rest of the staff.

 “The resident hit every criteria for sepsis on the app,” Kassandra says.